google/WebFundamentals/src/content/en/updates/posts/2016/06/persistent-storage.markdown

 ## What about “Clear Data”?
 Will the user still inadvertently wipe my data?

-This is still under development, but in short, the goal is to make users aware of “persistent” data before clearing it - ideally letting them manually manage any such data.
+This is still under development, but in short, the goal is to make users are aware of “persistent” data before clearing it - ideally letting them manually manage any such data.
 We’re still designing the fine-grained options and user flow for how this can best work, but from your app, you can presume that